TrungKiencding/Word-correction-Object-detection-Chat-bot-using-Streamlit/README.md

-# Word correction, Object detection with DNN and Chat box with Hugging face deploy on Streamlit
+# Word correction, Object detection with DNN and Chat bot with Hugging face deploy on Streamlit

 This project deploys 3 basic applications:
 - Word correction with leveinhstein distance